Authorship of the Bible: Torah

-There is a tradition within Judaism and Christianity that Moses wrote the Torah.
+In Jewish and Christian tradition authorship of the Torah is attributed to Moses.
 The Torah itself attributes certain sections to Mosaic authorship.
 (Note: See Exodus 17:14, 24:4, 34:28; Numbers 33:2; and Deuteronomy 31:9, 31:22.)
 In later biblical texts, such as Daniel 9:11 and Ezra 3:2, it is called the "Torah of Moses".
 According to Rabbinic tradition, the five books of the Torah were written by Moses, with the exception of the last eight verses of Deuteronomy which describe his death.

 Moses would have lived in the 2nd millennium BCE, before the development of Hebrew writing.
 Scholars date the Torah to the 1st millennium BCE.
 The Torah may, however, incorporate older oral traditions, such as proverbs, stories, and songs.
 Most Jews and Christians believed in Mosaic authorship until the 17th century.
 Today, the majority of scholars agree that the Pentateuch does not have a single author and that its composition took place over centuries.